Akash-Singh539/Keras_wine_price_prediction/README.md

 # Building a wide & deep model with the Keras Functional API

 This model takes a wine's description and variety (Pinot Noir, Chardonnay, etc.) as input and predicts the price of the wine.
-It's built with tf.keras using the Functional Model API and it can be downloaded from :- https://www.kaggle.com/zynicide/wine-reviews/data.
+It's built with tf.keras using the Functional Model API and the dataset can be downloaded from :- https://www.kaggle.com/zynicide/wine-reviews/data.
 Here's an example input and prediction:

 # Inputs